As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • If possible, keep your dog in rooms that are easy to clean – tiled floors win over carpets!

-• Pay attention to your dog’s habits – they may give you clues as to when they’re about to go, giving you a narrow window to get them outside!
+• Pay attention to your dog’s habits – they may give you clues as to when they’re about to go, giving you a narrow window to get them outside.

-• Expressing the bowel – as strange as it sounds you can learn to stimulate your dogs pooping habits on command.
-While it won’t work in every situation it can certainly save some accidents!
+• Expressing the bowel – as strange as it sounds, you can learn to stimulate your dog’s pooping habits on command.
+While it won’t work in every situation, it can certainly save some accidents!
 You might be able to induce defecation by applying a warm towel to their anus or by pinching their tail.

-As you can see if your dog is pooping in the house, all is not lost.
+As you can see, if your dog is pooping in the house, all is not lost.
 The first step is to take them to your local veterinarian to try and ascertain what the cause may be and if it is treatable.
-Even if the condition can’t be cured, it can certainly be managed – your vet can help you formulate a plan to make both yours and your dog’s lives easier!
+Even if the condition can’t be cured, it can certainly be managed – your vet can help you formulate a plan to make both your and your dog’s lives easier!

 Learn more about old dog incontinence and best dog incontinence products.